Preparing for Group Therapy

 It’s courageous to join a therapy group.
 Give yourself credit for even considering the idea!

-Check out these websites if you want more information about group.
+Check out these websites if you want more information about the group.

 Take good care,